Anita Brenner: Return to Mexico

-Brenner, her husband and two children emigrated to Mexico in 1940, to the farm in Aguascalientes her family had left when they moved to Texas.
+Brenner, with her husband and two children, emigrated to Mexico in 1940, to the farm in Aguascalientes her family had left when they moved to Texas.
 She re-established it for specialty agricultural produce and grew asparagus and garlic.

 Brenner continued to publish in the U.S. and renewed her lifelong friendship with Jean Charlot to collaborate on several children's books.
 In 1943 she published her fourth book, The Wind That Swept Mexico, for which she wrote the text, with George R. Leighton, publishing the vivid photos. which was the first complete account in either the English–language or Spanish recounting the events that occurred during the Mexican Revolution.

 It was also the first telling in English that gave a Mexican perspective of the conflict.
 Many versions of the events of the war had been printed in the US, but mainly those were journalism pieces which negatively reported on events in Mexico.
 In particular, pieces by William Randolph Hearst's papers were designed to arouse anti-Mexican feeling to protect his own land holdings in Mexico.
 Brenner defended Mexico's right to determine its own path without foreign intervention.
 The book was widely acclaimed at the time, and was received well when it was reprinted in the 1970s.